-From around 1936 until it was declared insolvent in May 1939, Reginald Charles Norris and John Henry Spiers traded as Norris and Spiers, “manufacturers of Buttons, Buckles and casein products” from a factory in City Road, and then Mary Street, Surry Hills, Sydney.
+From around 1936 until it was declared insolvent in May 1939, Reginald Charles Norris and John Henry Spiers traded as Norris and Spiers, “manufacturers of buttons, buckles and casein products” from a factory in City Road, and then from Mary Street, Surry Hills, Sydney.

 Reginald Charles Norris applied for registration of designs for buttons, dress accessories and for brooches from 1941 to 1949.
 In 1946-7 his company, ‘Rex C. Norris Pty.
 Ltd.’ was described as a ‘fancy jewellery warehouse’.

 In 1950 (under the name Rex Charles Norris) he applied for registration of designs for buttons and fancy buttons (the name Rex is a diminutive version of Reginald).
 According to the Rex Agencies web page, “Rex Buttons” began in Victoria in 1950.
 Over the decades they grew to be the “second largest button and buckle maker in Australia” (presumably behind Beutron).